ygev/webx/README.md

 * [Amanda Yeh](https://www.amandayeh.com)

 ## 💕 Special Thanks
-Thank you to faculty [Kristian Bjørnard](https://github.com/bjornmeansbear/), [Isaac Gertman](https://theindependentgroup.us/) and [Brockett Horne](https://www.brocketthorne.com/) for disseminating data collection surveys to students and moral support.
+Thank you to faculty [Kristian Bjørnard](https://www.ookb.co/), [Isaac Gertman](https://theindependentgroup.us/) and [Brockett Horne](https://www.brocketthorne.com/) for disseminating data collection surveys to students and moral support.

-Thank you to [Karl Ericksen](https://karlericksen.com/) for hosting.

 Thank you to MICA Graphic Design 2020 Students for four years of hard work and adaptability in the face of hardship.